What's Coming to Netflix in October 2020 - What's on Netflix

-Welcome to an early look at what’s set to hit Netflix throughout the month of October 2020 in the United States.
+Welcome to your comprehensive look at what’s set to hit Netflix throughout the month of October 2020 in the United States.
 We’ll take you through all the new TV series and movies coming up headlined by the likes of The Haunting of Bly Manor and The Trial of the Chicago 7.

 If you’re looking for a more in-depth preview of some of the Netflix Originals that are coming up, you can check out our independent preview of those here.
 If you’re looking even further ahead, we’ve also started gathering titles lined up for November 2020 too.
 If you’re wanting just to see the Halloween goodies on the way, we’ve got you covered with those too.